afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 $$

 Currently, vLLM does not support *arbitrary* $A$ matrices (this is the focus of the [custom attention bias](./rfc.md#support-custom-attention-bias) workstream.)
-However, all vLLM attention backends support explicit (XFormers via `AttentionBias` class) or implicit (Flash-attention, Flashinfer via sequence start location arguments) configuration of a block-diagonal mask.
+However, all vLLM attention backends support explicit (XFormers via `AttentionBias` class) or implicit (Flash-attention, Flashinfer via sequence start location & `causal` arguments) configuration of a causal or non-causal block-diagonal attention mask.

 The SDP attention score computation $Q K^T$ yields an attention score matrix; the white regions in Figure 2 reflect the portions of the attention score matrix corresponding to inter-sequence attention (which is undesirable), while the black regions correspond to within- or intra-sequence attention (desirable.)
 A block-diagonal attention mask $A$ prevents inter-sequence attention, provided that it is always equal to $-\infty$ in the white regions, as shown in Figure 2.